Mouride: French colonial rule

-By 1910, the French realized that Bamba was not waging war against them and was in fact quite cooperative.
+By 1912, policy shifted towards using the Senegalese Sufi orders – among them the Mourides – as assets in the colonial administration.
+This way, it was thought, the authority and power of the orders could instead be used to support colonial rule.
+In order to facilitate rapprochement and in an attempt to limit the appearance of Bamba as a freedom fighter, he was released from house arrest and moved back to Diourbel, close to the future site of Touba.
 The Mouride doctrine of hard work served French economic interests, as addressed below.
 After World War I, the Mouride brotherhood was allowed to grow and in 1926 Bamba began work on the Great Mosque in Touba, where he would be buried one year later.

+Bamba’s successors were increasingly cordial with the French administration, collaborating and receiving support against rivals and material benefits such as land and machinery in return.
+This led to the brotherhood’s authority becoming part of a form of indirect rule by the French.
+In 1928 the French colonial administration issued a deed recognizing the land of Bamba’s tomb and the Great Mosque as private property of the Mouride community.
+This marked the first step towards Touba’s autonomy from the wider Senegalese state which continued post-independence.

+The Mourides played a central role in the 1958 Senegalese constitutional referendum which determined whether Senegal would become part of the new French Community.
+The leaders of the main Senegalese Sufi orders jointly announced their loyalty to Charles de Gaulle and their support of the proposed French Community.
+Their campaigning, supported by the French Administration, led to the overwhelming yes of nearly 98% being coined “the marabouts’ Yes.”

 Structure

 Leadership

 Shaikh Amadou Bamba was buried in 1927 at the Great Mosque in Touba, the holy city of Mouridism and the heart of the Mouride movement.
 After his death Bamba has been succeeded by his descendants as hereditary leaders of the brotherhood.
 The caliph (leader) of the Mouride brotherhood is known as the Grand Marabout and has his seat in Touba.
 The first five caliphs were all sons of Amadou Bamba, starting with his eldest son: